PlanktoScope/PlanktoScope/docs/calibration.md

 ### Lens Calibration

-Before you start : To do the calibration you must have Micrometer calibration slide.
+Before you start : To do the calibration you must have a Micrometer calibration slide.
 You can buy it [here](https://www.gtvision.co.uk/MultiScale-Micrometer-Glass-Slide-for-Microscope-Calibration-1mm/100-10mm/100-10mm/200-Divis)

 ![Lens](calibration/micro_slide.webp)

-This calibration value change according to magnification lens used.
+This calibration value change according to the magnification of the lens used.

 For you information we have already value for the magnification lens describe bellow :